+- 30% Black Youth.

+- 30% Black Women.

+- 20% Disabled People.

+- 20% Black military veterans.

-- o To spend a minimum of 40% (forty percent) of its annual procurement budget with Historically Disadvantaged Individuals (HDIs) [youth, women, people disabilities within the jurisdiction of the City of uMhlathuze, through the application of Preferential Procurement Policy and relevant policies] - 40% Youth - 40% Women - 20% People living with disabilities - Sub-contracting to a maximum of 25% on contracts of the approved budget per department.
-The 25% would be allocated to local black emerging contractor(s), local youth emerging contractor(s) inclusive of women and contractors of people with disabilities and co-operatives. - Council utilises Section 71 reports as a monitoring tool to determine adherence to the above mentioned set aside targets.
+- Sub-contracting to a maximum of 25% on contracts of the approved budget per department.
+The 25% would be allocated to local black emerging contractor(s), local youth emerging contractor(s) inclusive of women and contractors of people with disabilities and co-operatives.

+- Council utilises Section 71 reports as a monitoring tool to determine adherence to the above mentioned set aside targets.